Pieces (video game): Gameplay

 The player can face either a computer or up to five human players.
 The computer players come at three difficulty levels (easy, normal or hard) and feature a wide array of opponents, such as a crab made out of a rice bowl and a beautiful laughing mermaid.
 A few puzzles must be solved before the opponent's puzzle is solved.
 If the player is quick enough, items will appear.
 These can do anything from guiding the puzzle pieces to freezing the opponent.

-Reception
+Release and reception

+Pieces was released for the Super Famicom in Japan on July 22, 1994, and for the Super Nintendo Entertainment System in North America in December 1994.
 GamePros Earth Angel judged the game as "an interesting variation on the standard puzzler theme".
 He praised the solid challenge, easy controls (particularly with the use of the Super NES Mouse) and the variety of puzzles.

 Mike Weigand of Electronic Gaming Monthly similarly described Pieces as "unique" with solid challenge, but singled out the two-player "Versus Mode" as the game's strongest feature.
-The magazine's team of five reviewers scored it an 8.2 out of 10 and later ranked it number 14 on their top 50 games from the past year.
+The magazine's team of five reviewers scored it an 8.2 out of 10.
 A reviewer for Next Generation commented positively on the large number of puzzles and the intensity of the two-player "Versus Mode", and gave the game three out of five stars, concluding, "Although it doesn't touch, say, Super Bomberman in the party game category, this title is still its own sort of blast."